-With the 2020 NFL Combine officially concluded, it’s time to take a look at several NFL Draft prospects that are leaving Indianapolis in a much different position that when they arrived.
+With the 2020 NFL Combine officially concluded, it’s time to take a look at several NFL Draft prospects that are leaving Indianapolis in a much different position that when they arrived, Winners and Losers.
 As we get closer to the 2020 NFL Draft, our staff here will be releasing scouting reports and tracking the draft stock of all the prospects.

 Mekhi Becton, OL, Louisville

 Friday saw Mekhi Becton earning his money, posting a 5.10 40-yard dash after measuring in at 6’7 and 364 lbs.
 Becton has garnered first round hype, even appearing in Daniel Jeremiah’s Top 50 prospects.
 After his performance at the NFL Combine, keep an eye out as Mekhi Becton’s draft stock soars.
 Jeremiah has Becton ranked tenth in his Top 50, which could very well end up being where we see him come off the board.

 Chase Claypool, WO, Notre Dame

 Measuring in at 6’4 and 238 lbs., Chase Claypool has been considered by some to be a ‘tweener’.
 Claypool has the skillset to lineup as an oversized slot receiver, but there has been some discussion about teams looking to move him to tight end.
 It’s still unclear what position he’ll fit best into, but Claypool was amongst the top performers on Thursday, highlighted by a 4.42 40-yard dash.

 Tua Tagovailoa, QB, Alabama